scds/text-analysis-2/install.md

 We will learn about other features and shortcut keys in Spyder as we work through the lesson.
 If you would like a more comprehensive introduction to Spyder, [the developer's documentation](https://docs.spyder-ide.org/current/quickstart.html) is a great place to start.

-First, SpaCy's documentation recommends to update the Python packages that will help to install SpaCy - if you have downloaded Anaconda very recently, the packages may already be up-to-date - but it is good to check!
+First, SpaCy's documentation recommends to update the Python packages that will help to install SpaCy.
+If you have downloaded Anaconda very recently, the packages may already be up-to-date - but it is good to check!

-In the console area of Spyder - that is the bottom-right pane in the default Spyder layout - type:
+In the console area of Spyder - i.e. the bottom-right pane in the default Spyder layout - type:

 `pip install -U pip setuptools wheel`